addy-org/Addy-Android/CODE_OF_CONDUCT.md

-# Code of Conduct

 ## 1. Purpose

-A primary goal of Addy Android App is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of Addy is to be inclusive of the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.

-We invite all those who participate in Addy Android App to help us create safe and positive experiences for everyone.
+We invite all those who participate in Addy to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship